vargalaszlo87/RF-VCA-dual-gate-MOSFET/README.md

 # RF-VCA-dual-gate-MOSFET
-Voltage Controlled Amplifier with dual-gate MOSFET for FlexRadio project.
+Voltage Controlled Amplifier with dual-gate MOSFET for FlexRadio project, but you can also use it independently.